dsinkerii/messedup-settings/README.md

 If you have any issues with this mod or following any of the steps, feel free to open an issue.
 (in case its an emergency (something like a security exploit) feel free to DM me in discord: @dsinkerii (dm's always open))

-# UPDATE 4: if you know how to compile a script and you use windows (because i am a linux user) feel free to open a pull request with the compiled script in a zip file so i can add it as a .exe file. (i dont want to ask my friends who dont know python at all explain to do this every update)

 # how does it work
 ![what](https://github.com/dsinkerii/messedup-settings/assets/104655906/626da6e5-8ea3-47a4-ba86-8cf079f68bc8)